 Purpose: The goal of this project is to allow programmers who create managed applications to use the interfaces in Vista's/Windows 7 Media Foundation.
-If you are not a programmer, or are not running on Vista (or Windows 7), there is nothing in this project that you are going to find useful.
+If you are not a programmer, or are not running on (at least) Vista, there is nothing in this project that you are going to find useful.

 Related libraries can be found at:

 Version 3.1 is now available to download in the files area.
 This release has moved all remaining testable interfaces out of the untested section.